puppetlabs/design-system/packages/react-components/source/react/library/tag/Tag.md

 ### Neutral

 The neutral tag can be selected through the type prop.
 This type of the tag has been developed to be used for displaying currently active filters within your application.
+Currently we only support a neutral subtle component.
+This also requires an emphasis="subtle" prop to be added.

 ```jsx
 const onTagClick = () => {